AnuTau/-New-Project/README.md

 Within the enviromental sector it will help with iradicating illegal hunters and poachers.
 This will be used to assist game rangers capture poachers and illegal hunters.

+Drones are more formally known as unmanned aerial vehicles (UAVs) or unmanned aircraft systems (UASes).
+Essentially, a drone is a flying robot that can be remotely controlled or fly autonomously through software-controlled flight plans in their embedded systems, working in conjunction with onboard sensors and GPS.

+An unmanned aerial vehicle is an aircraft without a human pilot on board.
+UAVs are a component of an unmanned aircraft system; which include a UAV, a ground-based controller, and a system of communications between the two